How to: Create a Dashboard With Individual Search

 Your dashboard is only useful if it's easy to navigate.
-But navigation becomes more difficult as more submission data appears on your dashboard.
-You've seen how to add global search to your dashboard in a previous use case.
-In this use case, you'll learn how to add individual search, too.
+But navigation becomes more difficult as more submission data displays on your dashboard.
+In this how-to guide, you'll learn how to add an individual search feature to your dashboard.

 An individual search tool lets you search for specific information on your dashboard.
-Individual search gives you more specificity in comparison to a global search.
+An individual search gives you more specificity in comparison to a global search.

 Let’s say you have a dashboard that lists the following submission data: